gavinschultz/gavinschultz.github.io/_posts/2015-01-23-C013-C015-initialize-video.md

 ![MC6883 Interleaved DMA](../images/MC6883_Interleaved_DMA.png)

 ### Initializing the VDG via the SAM
-The graphics mode is controllable .
-It also has to be set in the SAM, via a 3-bit value addresses 0xFFC0 to 0xFFC5.
+The graphics mode is controllable, by writing data to special areas of memory accessible to the VDG and the SAM.

+First we apply a change to the SAM, which has 11 "bits" that the user can set to configure the chip.
+I use the term *bit* in quotes because setting these values is not straightforward; we have 22 bytes of specially mapped memory which we can write data to in order to set or clear a SAM "bit".

 ![MC6883 VDG Mode and Display Offset memory mappings](../images/MC6883_VDG_Mode_and_Display_Offset_FFC0_to_FFD5.png)

-The subroutine at $17CD, I'll call `write_to_SAM_register()`:
+The subroutine at `$D7CD`, I'll call `write_to_SAM_register()`:

 ```
-D7CD: 46           RORA
+D7CD: 46         RORA        Load the next bit into the carry bit
-D7CE: 24 06        BCC $17D6   Branch if carry-bit 0
+D7CE: 24 06      BCC $D7D6   Branch if carry bit is a 0
-D7D0: 30 01        LEAX +$01,X
+D7D0: 30 01      LEAX +$01,X Move to the "set bit" memory location
-D7D2: A7 80        STA ,X+
+D7D2: A7 80      STA ,X+     "Set" the bit, move to next "clear" bit memory location
-D7D4: 20 02        BRA $17D8
+D7D4: 20 02      BRA $D7D8   Continue
-D7D6: A7 81        STA ,X++
+D7D6: A7 81      STA ,X++    "Clear" the bit, move to next "clear" bit memory location
-D7D8: 5A           DECB
+D7D8: 5A         DECB        B - 1
-D7D9: 26 F2        BNE $17CD  Next B (i.e. return to top)
+D7D9: 26 F2      BNE $D7CD   Loop to top while B > 0
-D7DB: 39           RTS
+D7DB: 39         RTS         Return
 ```

 As I discovered later, this piece of code is the idiomatic way to set these bits on the SAM, and is actually listed almost exactly as above on page 16 of the MC6883 technical specs.

-I rewrote this function in C, once loosely mimicking the ASM instructions, and then again at a "higher level" just trying to recreate the functionality.
-Neither is very satisfying, mostly because you're ultimately

 ## VDG Address Offset
 The addresses 0xFFC6 - 0xFFD3 are mapped to the VDG Address Offset, which indicates the starting address in RAM for video data.
 It's set in a kinda weird way; individual bits are set by writing to particular bytes of mapped memory: